Coupling conduction-band valleys in SiGe heterostructures via shear strain and Ge concentration oscillations

-For the free-standing membrane geometry shown in Fig.~\ref{FIG3}\textbf{d}, we adopt the heterostructure parameters shown in Fig.~\ref{FIG3}\textbf{e}.
+For the free-standing membrane geometry shown in Fig.~\ref{FIG4}\textbf{d}, we adopt the heterostructure parameters shown in Fig.~\ref{FIG4}\textbf{e}.
 We also assume a trench height of $h = 500~\mu\text{m}$.
 Here, we simulate a much larger total volume of about $5\times 10^{6}~\mu\text{m}^{3}$, to more accurately describe the effects of the deep trench.
 Biaxial strain is imposed as described above, and we account for depositional strain in the $\text{Si}_{3}\text{N}_{4}$ stressor by imposing an intrinsic tensile stress of $1~\text{GPa}$~\cite{Jain2012}.
 Here again we relax the boundary conditions using COMSOL's rigid-motion-suppression feature.
 To account for thermal contraction, we take the same approach as above, with the additional temperature-adjusted CTEs given by $\alpha_{\text{Si}_{3}\text{N}_{4}}=0.5\times 10^{-6}\text{K}^{-1}$ and $\alpha_{\text{Si}\text{O}_{2}}=-0.2\times 10^{-6}\text{K}^{-1}$~\cite{Martyniuk2004,Middelmann2015,White1973}.
-We note that almost-identical shear-strain results can be obtained using room-temperature CTE values, from the COMSOL library, even when we do not take into account cryogenic cooling.
-This indicates the depositional strain from the $\text{Si}_{3}\text{N}_{4}$ stressor dominates ove thermal contraction in this geometry.
+We note that nearly identical shear-strain results can be obtained using room-temperature CTE values from the COMSOL library without accounting for cryogenic cooling, indicating that depositional strain from the $\text{Si}_{3}\text{N}_{4}$ stressor dominates over thermal contraction in this geometry.